Sigmund Fraenkel

-Sigmund Fraenkel or Sigmund Fränkel (May 22, 1868 – June 7, 1939) was a chemist who lived and worked in Austria, and is notable for being the head of the Ludwig-Spiegler-Stiftung in Vienna from 1904 and his work in the field of Physiological chemistry, notably on the chemistry of the thyroid gland.
+Sigmund Fraenkel or Sigmund Fränkel (22 May 1868 – 7 June 1939) was an Austrian chemist.
+He is notable for being the head of the Ludwig-Spiegler-Stiftung in Vienna from 1904 and his work in the field of Physiological chemistry, notably on the chemistry of the thyroid gland.

+Life

-Fraenkel was born on 22 May 1868 in Krakau, which was then part of the Austro-Hungarian Empire, which later became part of Poland.
+Fraenkel was born on 22 May 1868 in Kraków, which was then part of Austria-Hungary (now in Poland).
 He studied at the University of Vienna under Ernst Ludwig (1842–1915) and Ernst Wilhelm von Brücke, in Prague under Karl Hugo Huppert (1832–1904) and in Freiburg im Breisgau.
 In 1892 he obtained his doctorate in medicine in Vienna, and in 1896 he was Private Tutor in Medicinal chemistry.

 He died on 7 June 1939, in Geneva, Switzerland.